 - When the onions are softened but not browned, add the beef to the pot and turn the heat up to medium/high to brown the beef for a couple of minutes, stirring regularly.

 - Turn the heat back down and add the garlic, ginger, turmeric, salt, pepper and potatoes and stir everything together.
-Fry for another minute and then add 1 tin of coconut milk.
-Half fill the tin with water and add this to the pot too along with some salt and pepper to taste.
+Fry for another minute and then add the coconut milk.
+Half fill the tin with water and add this to the pot too, along with some salt and pepper to taste.

 - Bring everything to the boil and then pop the lid on and put the casserole dish in the oven for 2 hours, checking occasionally and topping up with more water if it gets too dry.